Akshat162001/RegisterPage/README.md

 4.Create a superuser:
 Copy code
 python manage.py createsuperuser

-5/Start the development server:
+5. Start the development server:

-Copy code
+    ```bash
     python manage.py runserver
+    ```

-Open your web browser and navigate to http://127.0.0.1:8000/ to access the register and login page.
+6. Open your web browser and visit `http://localhost:8000` to view the application

-Features
-User registration with email verification.
-User login and logout.
-Forgot password functionality.
-Dashboard page for authenticated users.
-Contributing
+## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request or open an issue if you encounter any problems or have suggestions for improvements.

-License
-This project is licensed under the MIT License.
+If you would like to contribute to the project, please fork the repository and submit a pull request with your changes.